10 Most Common Construction Mistakes

 3. Not keeping crews hydrated

 The body’s greatest tool for overcoming heat is sweating.
 But in order to produce enough sweat to cool our bodies, we need to stay properly hydrated.
 That doesn’t mean sipping soft drinks, juice, or alcohol, either.
 Water is your crew’s best friend.
 Ensure your team is taking frequent breaks and sipping small amounts of water often.
 A hydrated crew is a happy, healthy, and productive crew.

 The schedule sets the tone for your entire job.
 If one cog in the wheel stops working, the entire thing could come to a grinding halt.
 Common issues include incomplete schedules, miscommunications about obtaining critical materials, and failure to consider physical and weather constraints.
 Collaborative and integrated project management software with scheduling management capabilities solves many of these issues; so does a renewed commitment to detail.

-5. Relying on an ineffective accounting system
+5. Relying on an ineffective technology

 Long gone are the days of abacuses and spreadsheets when it comes to taking account of your finances — or at least they should be.
 Savvy contractors know accounting software for construction projects helps lower risk and enhance reporting, all while boosting the bottom line.

 With today’s construction demands, operating with poorly connected software or data, cloud-based accessibility or modern applications, such as automated workflows and business intelligence can cripple a contractors’ ability to compete with modern, digital contractors.
 Inefficiencies, mistakes and old or lost data resulting from manual human processes can cost contractors millions of dollars.
 Moving to a fully-integrated, cloud-based construction management platform brings modernization and balance to frenzied construction processes, helping contractors boost productivity and profitability.